 It’s only when our technology begins to get close to God’s that we start to understand the “marvellous” designs that He has used!

 In the last century, our society’s dependence on electricity and all the devices associated with it has grown phenomenally.
-How many of us can really imagine what it would be like without electricity?
-Yet, electricity and devices which harness it have been around since the beginning of creation!

 Michael Denton’s book “Evolution: A Theory in Crisis” has exposed thousands to the overwhelming scientific problems of Darwinian belief.

 The cells of the human body can produce at least 100,000 different types of proteins, all with a unique function.
 The information to make each of these complicated molecular machines is stored on the well-known molecule, DNA.